geokit/geokit/README.markdown

     # Geokit::Geocoders::ip_provider_order = [:external,:geo_plugin,:ip]
 ```

-If you're using this gem with the [geokit-rails plugin](http://github.com/geokit/geokit-rails), the plugin
-creates a template with these settings and places it in `config/initializers/geokit_config.rb`.

 ### Google Geocoder Tricks

 The Google Geocoder sports a number of useful tricks that elevate it a little bit above the rest of the currently supported geocoders.
 For starters, it returns a `suggested_bounds` property for all your geocoded results, so you can more easily decide where and how to center a map on the places you geocode.
 Here's a quick example: